Early mobilisation in the hospital bed for rehabilitation

 Mobilisation aids at the sides with handles

-According to studies, early mobilisation can shorten hospital stays
+According to studies, early mobilisation can shorten rehabilitation and hospital stays

 mouseover for larger image

-One factor is particularly important for successful recovery:
+One factor is particularly important for successful rehabilitation:

 The patient must sit and stand up again as early as possible.
 Bed rest can sap the body’s strength.